You are here

 He was educated at Kershader School until leaving at the age of 14 years when he went to work at Manor Farm, Stornoway.

-Later James became a fisherman on Stornoway registered fishing boats and on December 30, 1913 he enrolled in the Royal Naval Reserve S/N A5463.
+Later James became a fisherman on Stornoway registered fishing boats and on December 30, 1913 he enrolled in the Royal Naval Reserve Service Number A5463.
 His record indicates that he was 5ft 6¼ in tall with blue eyes a fresh complexion, a scar below his left eye and another at the point of his third finger.
 He was Mobilised on August 3, 1914 and served as a Leading Seaman in the Royal Navy in the First World War.
-Based at HMS HMS Gunner, HMS Pekin, HMSVictory, HMS Pembroke, HMS Excellent and aboard HMS Adequate, HMS Brilliant, HMS Cormorant, HMS Cyclops, HMS Gibralter, HMS Morven and HMS Zaria
+Based at HMS HMS Gunner, HMS Pekin, HMSVictory, HMS Pembroke, HMS Excellent and aboard HMS Adequate, HMS Brilliant, HMS Cormorant, HMS Cyclops, HMS Gibralter, HMS Morven and HMS Zaria.
+His name is mentioned in Loyal Lewis: Roll of Honour 1914-18.

 After the war, like most of his contemporaries, he went to sea.
 After a while he came ashore to work in Edinburgh.
 While there he answered an advertisement for a commercial traveler for a job with J & J Todd, Wholesale Provision Merchant, Leith for work in Lewis.
 He started his Commission Agency with a bicycle but soon obtained a car.
 The firm then built a new store at 10 Francis Street, Stornoway (the premises subsequently occupied by the Stornoway Gazette).